 Keep up to date with news from Cambridge and its schools around the world.

 We are delighted to introduce Cambridge Global Perspectives for learners aged 5 to 11 years as part of our primary programme.
-The programme is available for teaching from June 2018 onwards.
+The programme is now available to teach.

 We have collaborated with a number of Cambridge Global Perspectives schools to develop the programme.
 This is to ensure it delivers appropriate progression, assessment of skills and to make sure it is easy for our many diverse schools around the world to incorporate into their existing curriculum.